 Revenue expenditure describes the day to day costs of running the Authority and includes items such as employees' pay, running costs of buildings and vehicles and office expenses.
-The Authority set a revenue budget of £43.899m for 2013/14 and the position at the end of the year shows an overspend of £1,422k.
-This was a planned overspend, and includes a Voluntary Revenue Provision charge of £1.000m as well as a revenue contribution to finance capital expenditure of £1.652m.
-Both of these initiatives will contribute towards the on-going budget savings required in future years.
-The outturn represents a variation to the original budget of 3.2% and the reasons for this variance are explained below.
+The Authority set a revenue budget of £42.892m for 2014/15 and the position at the end of the year shows an underspend of £193k.
+The outturn represents a variation to the original budget of 0.5% and the reasons for this variance are explained below.

-The 2013/2014 year was another challenging one financially, with the amount of grant funding from Central Government reduced, and further grant reductions expected in future years.
-A number of planned savings were implemented during the year with the aim of reducing costs going forwards and preserving the Authority's strong, underlying financial position.
+The 2014/15 year was another challenging one financially, with the amount of grant funding from Central Government again being reduced, and further grant reductions expected in future years.
+A number of planned savings were implemented during the year with the aim of reducing costs going forward and preserving the Authority's strong, underlying financial position.